mquanten/portfolio/src/routes/projects/abrasion/User Interface.md

 > [!QUESTION] Hiding when not in combat?
 > Is this a good idea or is it better to have a constant view on your health even when enemies aren't around?

----

 ## Mirrors
 Mirrors are a collectible currency and will be displayed as an integer with an icon next to them.
 This should be hidden unless you pick up some mirrors or are in a shop.
+I might remove the currency entirely and have abilities and upgrades be entirely discovery based.
+I can always add a currency based system to a different game, however I like the simplicity of a fully discovery driven upgrade system as opposed to creating grindy moments where the player has to save up for an item.

 > [!QUESTION] Animated mirrors?
 > Should the mirrors fly up towards the UI on pickup?